Scholarships & bursaries

 - Be an international student (i.e. from outside the UK/EU and paying the overseas fee)

 - Be studying 'A' Levels or International Baccalaureate

-- Be applying for the first year of undergraduate study in 2016/17
+- Be applying for the first year of undergraduate study

 - Accept an offer from City as your firm choice

 Please note this scholarship was previously named the Vice-Chancellor's International Scholarship.